Slow Cooker Beef Cheeks

 5. Season with salt and pepper.

 6. Mix the cornstarch and water to form a paste.
 Slowly mix into the slow cooker.
-Allow to cook on high for a further 15 minutes or until thickened.
+Allow to cook on high for an additional 15 minutes, or until thickened.

 7. Serve & Enjoy.